Do Smart Bulbs Work With Dimmer Switches? (Guide To Dimmers)

 The wiring of your wall dimmer switch could clash with the signals in your smart bulb’s microchip.
 This could result in your light flickering and producing a buzzing noise.

-So, if you have decided to change your old bulbs into smart bulbs, you will have to uninstall your old dimmer switches or just condemn them altogether.
+So, if you have decided to change your old bulbs into smart bulbs, you will have to uninstall your old dimmer switches or condemn them altogether.

 How about using a smart dimmer switch with a smart light?